GiuliaLanzillotta/INAS/README.md

 ## Ongoing experiments (or future work)
 We are still working on the implementation of the following:

 - `Graph-Convolutional controller` : in the style of Kipf and Welling, ICLR 2017.
-Each node corresponds to an hyperparameter and each connection encodes the implicit correlation between them, information which is currently ignored.
+Each node corresponds to an hyperparameter and each connection encodes the implicit correlation between them, an information which is currently ignored.
 - `Penalty`: penalising the controller for illegal actions.
 - `Exploration`: to integrate in REINFORCE, with the intention of speeding up the search.
 Each of these experiments is implemented in a different branch.